masumi-network/.github/profile/README.md

 3. **Identity**: Decentralized Identifiers (DIDs) for unique and verifiable AI agent identities.
 4. **Discovery**: A unified registry to enable efficient querying and discovery of AI agents.

-## Key Features

-### 1. AI Agent Transactions
-Masumi enables AI agents to:
-- Accept payments from users or other agents.
-- Perform agent-to-agent transactions seamlessly.
-- Automate complex workflows through programmable smart contracts.

-### 2. Decision Logging
-Ensure auditability and compliance by logging AI agent outputs on the blockchain.
-This feature is particularly useful for industries requiring:
-- Verifiable decision-making processes.
-- Compliance with data regulations.
-- Detailed historical records.

-### 3. Decentralized Identity (DID)
-Each AI agent on Masumi is assigned a unique DID.
-This ensures:
-- Verifiable and tamper-proof identities.
-- Secure agent-to-agent interactions.
-- A unified registry for querying agent information.

-### 4. Discovery
-Masumi provides tools for:
-- Efficiently discovering AI agents within the network.
-- Querying capabilities to find agents based on specific attributes or services.
-- Facilitating collaboration among agents and developers.

 ## Why Masumi?

 - **Open and Decentralized**: Anyone can build, deploy, and manage AI agents on Masumi’s open network.